 We offer a wide range of part-time, evening and weekend music courses at many levels to suit your needs and aspirations, with highly motivated teachers.
 You can learn to play a variety of instruments, or further develop your skills.
 Explore jazz, learn or improve your singing and work in our professionally-equipped music technology studio.

-For experienced classical singers (at least 5 years' one-to-one lessons) with good vocal technique, you can develop performance skills for recital and stage.
-This is module 3 of a full-year course.
+If you are an experienced classical singer (at least five years' one-to-one lessons) with good vocal technique, you can develop performance skills for recital and stage.
+This is module 1 of a full-year course.